badgeteam/website.old/content/blog/eth02019/20191103_hackaday/index.md

 # At least one Identifying mnemonic, referring to the project(s) his blog is related to
 projects    : ["ETH02019"]

+# For alternative external reference only
+slugs       : []

 # Identifying tags, searchable/visible to site visitors
 tags        :
 - Badge